Skip Global navigation and goto content

 Florida Department of Health in Marion County

-The Florida Department of Health in Marion County has served the HIV/AIDS community for many years.
-Our clinic offers state-of-the-art patient care, HIV counseling and testing, case management, nutritional services, and more.
+The Florida Department of Health in Marion County has served clients with HIV/AIDS for many years.
+Our clinic offers state-of-the-art patient care, HIV counseling and testing, case management, and more.

 Testing

-HIV testing is available weekdays from 8 a.m. to 4 p.m. at the Department’s Ocala facility for free.
-Results from these tests typically are available in about two weeks.
+Free HIV testing is available weekdays from 8 a.m. to 4 p.m. at the Department’s Ocala facility.
+Test results are available in about two weeks.
 Clients must return to the clinic to receive results.

-The rapid HIV test is administered weekdays at the Department’s Ocala location as part of a complete screening for sexually transmitted diseases.
+The rapid HIV test is available weekdays at the Ocala location.
 The rapid HIV test provides results in 15 minutes from a finger-stick blood sample.
-Clients are seen on a sliding fee scale for complete STD screening.

-Anonymous and confidential testing for HIV and other sexually transmitted diseases is available on a first-come, first-served basis.
+Confidential testing for HIV and other sexually transmitted infections is available on a walk-in basis.
+Anonymous screenings are available for HIV only.

 Patient Care

-Department staff provide specialty health care for HIV-positive clients.
+Department staff provide specialty health care for clients living with HIV/AIDS.
 Medicaid, Medicare, third party, and other payer sources can be billed for services.
+Ryan White eligibility is recommended for patient care.

 Community Outreach

-Staff members are available to provide testing at locations throughout Marion County.
+Staff members are available to provide testing at locations throughout Marion County and on our Mobile Health Unit.
 They are also available to speak at community meetings and other groups.
-Call the Department for details.
+Call the Department at 352-644-2667 for details.

 Reporting